th-herve/vimwiki/docs/css_flexbox.md

     row          column
 ```

->Note: When rotating the direction of a container, the attributes `justify-content` and `align-items`
+>Note: When rotating the direction of a container, the properties `justify-content` and `align-items`
 > are inverted [More on this.](https://internetingishard.netlify.app/html-and-css/flexbox/index.html#alignment-considerations)

 ## Grouping flex items